mossgreen/mossgreen.github.io/_posts/2017-12-23-Beginning-AWS-Why-and-How.md

 - AWS CodeDeploy, a service that automates code deployments to AWS or on-premises servers
 - To deploy code to virtual machines that you create and manage with Amazon EC2.

+### 4. Deploy and host a ReactJS app

+- AWS Amplify Console will now build your source code and deploy your app at https://<branchname>.<appid>.amplifyapp.com

+- With AWS Amplify Console, you can continuously deploy your application in the cloud and host it on a globally available CDN.

+### 5. Create and Connect to a MySQL Database

+- Amazon RDS
+- If you want to visit db from your local client, need to set Public accessibility to Yes.

 ## References